hsavit1/hsavit1.github.io/Index.md

 - Why Android is the future (outside of NYC and Silicon Valley)

 #AngularJS Posts
+- Dependency Injection with Angular isn't a chore.
+It's a lifesaver

 #Meteor Posts
 - I investigate using iOS + Meteor for a Fast, Real Time DDM